shanecglass/hail_demo/README.md

 ## Setup
 ### 0. Clone this repo in Cloud Shell
-You'll need to clone this repo locally first, then set the working directory to this folder using the following commands.
+#### 1. You'll need to set your Google Cloud project in Cloud Shell, clone this repo locally first, and set the working directory to this folder using the following commands.
 ```
+gcloud config set project <PROJECT ID>
 git clone https://github.com/shanecglass/hail_demo.git
 cd hail_demo
 ```